Ordinary Time: September 2nd

 Tuesday of the Twenty Second Week of Ordinary Time

-The son of a Gallo-Roman senator named Magnus, St. Agricolus entered the monastery about the age of 14, possibly after the death of his mother, and acquired a great reputation for piety and learning.
+The son of a Gallo-Roman senator named Magnus, St. Agricola entered the monastery about the age of 14, possibly after the death of his mother, and acquired a great reputation for piety and learning.
 Meanwhile, his widowed father, Magnus, received Holy Orders and became a monk.
 Magnus was named bishop of Avignon 16 years later, and he consecrated his son, who by then had been a priest for quite some time, to become coadjutor bishop.
-St. Agricolus succeeded his father ten years later and became famous for preaching and aid to the sick and poor.
-Depicted here with a dragon, St. Agricolus, like Sts.
+St. Agricola succeeded his father ten years later and became famous for preaching and aid to the sick and poor.
+Depicted here with a dragon, St. Agricola, like Sts.
 George, Arsacius and Margaret of Antioch, is considered to have done battle with the devil–not utilizing his own weak human will, but shielded with a crucifix, much prayer, fasting and faith in his Redeemer.
-As bishop of Avignon, St. Agricolus worked all the harder for the sake of his flock.
+As bishop of Avignon, St. Agricola worked all the harder for the sake of his flock.
+St. Agricola lived from 625-700.
 He was named Patron of Avignon in 1647.

 —Excerpted from 2009 Saints Calendar, Tan Books and Publishers